$0 Saskatchewan Adoption Quick-Start Checklist

 • Optional legal consultation to review court documents: $400–$650 per hour

-If the child you adopt has "special needs" — physical, emotional, or developmental — the Assisted Adoption Program provides ongoing monthly maintenance payments after adoption is finalized.
-These run approximately $469–$635 per month for a school-age child in southern Saskatchewan, with higher rates in the north.
+If the child you adopt has "special needs" — physical, emotional, or developmental — the Assisted Adoption Program provides monthly maintenance payments after adoption is finalized.
+For 2024–2025, listed monthly rates range from $358.98 to $634.93 depending on the child's age and whether the rate is for southern or northern Saskatchewan.
 That's not a cost — it's a benefit, and it can significantly ease the financial burden of raising a child who requires extra support.

 Independent (Private) Adoption: $10,000–$25,000